gari-network/gari-sdk/README.md

 ```

 ### getTransactionById
-this method will return only transaction by their id. this method will use in backend service only
+this method will return only transaction by their id.

 ```js